Lesser Poland: Airports

-Further airports in Lesser Poland will be opened in the future – Lublin – Świdnik, Kielce – Obice, and Radom – Sadków.
+Further airports in Lesser Poland will be opened in the future – Kielce – Obice.
 Also, Rzeszów-Jasionka Airport is located on eastern border of the province.

 Railroads

 Railroad network of Lesser Poland is very unevenly distributed.
 It is very dense in the west, along the border with Upper Silesia, and sparse in the east, especially along the Vistula, and around Lublin.
 All major cities of the province are connected with each other, however traveling from Kraków to Lublin is time-consuming, as trains have to take an extended route, via Kielce, Radom, and Dęblin.
 Also, there is no direct connection between Tarnów and Kielce, as these cities belonged to different countries before 1918.
-Underdevelopment of the railroads in northern and eastern Lesser Poland is the result of the policy of the Russian Empire.
+Underdevelopment of the railroads in northern and Eastern Lesser Poland is the result of the policy of the Russian Empire.
 For military reasons, the Russians were not interested in construction of a dense network of lines along the border with Germany and Austria-Hungary, allowing only the construction of narrow-gauge connections.
 Along the Vistula, between Kraków and Dęblin (the distance of some 320 kilometers), there are only four rail bridges – in Dęblin (rebuilt after the war, in 1947), in Sandomierz (built in 1928), in Tarnobrzeg-Nagnajów (built in 1961, together with a road bridge), and in Zaduszniki (built in 1979 for the Broad Gauge Metallurgy Line).
 In Kraków itself, there are three rail bridges over the Vistula.

 Among rail hubs of Lesser Poland, there are Bielsko-Biała, Chabówka, Częstochowa, Dąbrowa Górnicza, Dębica, Dęblin, Jaworzno-Szczakowa, Kalwaria Zebrzydowska Lanckorona, Kielce, Koniecpol, Kozłów, Kraków, Lublin, Łuków, Muszyna, Nowy Sącz, Oświęcim, Siedlce, Spytkowice, Skarżysko-Kamienna, Stalowa Wola, Stróże, Sucha Beskidzka, Radom, Tarnów, Trzebinia, Tunel, Zawiercie, and Żywiec.

 In the late 1970s, the Communist government built the broad-gauge Broad Gauge Metallurgy Line, which crosses Lesser Poland from west to east along the Vistula.